-- 4.1 The licensing function of the City Council is disposed of through the processes and procedures of the Licensing and Public Protection Committee, sub-committees and officers by virtue of the Local Government Acts and other relevant statutory provisions. - 4.2 The Court of Appeal stated in the "Hope and Glory" case (2011) that the licensing function of the licensing authority is an administrative function, by contrast with the function of the magistrates, which is a judicial function.
+- 4.1 The licensing function of the City Council is disposed of through the processes and procedures of the Licensing and Public Protection Committee, subcommittees and officers by virtue of the Local Government Acts and other relevant statutory provisions. - 4.2 The Court of Appeal stated in the "Hope and Glory" case (2011) that the licensing function of the licensing authority is an administrative function, by contrast with the function of the magistrates, which is a judicial function.
 The Court of Appeal said this:

 "The licensing authority has a duty, in accordance with the rule of law, to behave fairly in the decision-making procedure, but the decision itself is not a judicial or quasi-judicial act.
 It is the exercise of power delegated by the people as a whole to decide what the public interest requires."

 This means that it must act in accordance with the two rules of natural justice.
 These are firstly that everyone has a right to be heard and secondly the rule against bias.

 - 4.3 The right to be heard requires that a person directly affected by the matter under consideration must be given a fair opportunity both to state his/her case and to know of and to respond to any objections. - 4.4 The rule against bias prohibits members participating in any decision if they have a financial or other interest in the outcome.
 Members will be familiar with this requirement from their general duties as Councillors. - 4.5 Further guidance on the determination of matters concerning licensing appears at Annexe 1. - 4.6 In September 2016 Members of the Licensing and Public Protection Committee agreed a Code of Conduct for its members, when sitting as the Licensing Committee.
-This Code was adopted into the Constitution in September by City Council. - 4.7 The provisions as set out in the appendices to this report summarise the Council's policies in respect of the activities it licences. - 5.
-Review of Policies - 5.1 The Statutory Policies have review mechanisms built in which require them to be reviewed or revised on a regular basis.
-Earlier this month officers met with members to discuss which of the remaining policies should be considered for review or be delegated to either subcommittee or senior officer/officer level. - 5.2 Delegating some matters previously reserved to full Committee to subcommittee brings them in line with other legislative regimes such as the Licensing Act 2003 and Gambling Act 2005. - 5.3 Any move to sub-committees will enable much greater flexibility for both officers and applicants in terms of scheduling matters for determination, and will enable applications to be dealt with in a more efficient and timely manner. - 5.4 Similarly, delegating some of the straightforward matters currently reserved to the Sub -committees to officer level will allow sub committees more time to deal with more complex matters. - 5.5 An update report, including a proposed timetable will be produced as soon as possible to update Members on the matters to be reviewed or introduced.
+This Code was adopted into the Constitution in September 2019 by City Council. - 4.7 The provisions as set out in the appendices to this report summarise the Council's policies in respect of the activities it licences. - 4.8 The Statutory Policies have review mechanisms built in which require them to be reviewed or revised on a regular basis. - 5.
+Consideration of amendments introduced in response to Covid-19. - 5.1 A number of changes to processes and delegations were required to enable the Licensing Service to continue operating and facilitating the work of the licensed trades. - 5.2 In April and May 2020 changes to various policies were agreed which have been collated in Appendix 7 Covid 19 Response. - 5.3 For General Licensing it is proposed to continue with the requirements concerning online applications, and the provision to publicise applications more widely.
+These changes have enabled officers to respond to applications in accordance with the statutory time limits, in a Covid-secure manner.